 Responsible Investments in Property and Land (RIPL)

-To support global efforts to help women and men, communities, governments, and investors realize socially responsible, transparent, and financially sustainable land-related investments the UK’s Department for International Development (DFID) has launched a four-year RIPL project.
-As part of the project, Landesa is developing step-by-step how-to-guides, called “Playbooks”, that can be used by multiple stakeholders to comply with internationally recognized standards and principles to improve land governance and investment practices and ensure communities, small holders, governments, and investors all benefit from large scale investments.
-Three sets of Playbooks are under development, one of which will be developed and field tested for Ghana.
+To support global efforts to help women and men, communities, governments, and investors realize socially responsible, transparent, and financially sustainable land-related investments the UK’s Department for International Development (DFID) launched the Responsible Investments in Property and Land (RIPL) project.
+As part of the project, Landesa developed step-by-step how-to-guidance that can be used by multiple stakeholders to comply with internationally recognized standards and principles to improve land governance and investment practices and ensure communities, small holders, governments, and investors all benefit from large-scale investments.

 CARE Pathways Project